sachindolase/Task-Management-Application/README.md

-# RegisterKro Assignment Task
+# RegisterKro frontend Assignment Task

 ## As a part of this assessment you will be required to build a Task Management Application.
-Below are
-the key instructions for the assignment:
+Below are the key instructions for the assignment:

 ## Core Functionality:
 - Create, update, and delete tasks.